-What You Need to Know About Public Relations or Fundraising Manager
+Life As a Public Relations or Fundraising Manager

-Position Description Plan, direct, or coordinate activities designed to create or maintain a favorable public image or raise issue awareness for their organization or client; or if engaged in fundraising, plan, direct, or coordinate activities to solicit and maintain funds for special projects or nonprofit organizations.
+Job Description: Plan, direct, or coordinate activities designed to create or maintain a favorable public image or raise issue awareness for their organization or client; or if engaged in fundraising, plan, direct, or coordinate activities to solicit and maintain funds for special projects or nonprofit organizations.

-Life As a PR or Fundraising Manager
+PR or Fundraising Manager Responsibilities

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.